micmejia/bible-dump/NKJV/Mark/Mark 9.md

 And when He had come into the house, His disciples asked Him privately, "Why could we not cast it out?"

 ###### 29
-So He said to them, "This kind can come out by nothing but prayer [^e]and fasting." ## Jesus Again Predicts His Death and Resurrection
+So He said to them, "This kind can come out by nothing but prayer and fasting." ## Jesus Again Predicts His Death and Resurrection

 ###### 30
 Then they departed from there and passed through Galilee, and He did not want anyone to know _it._